Agreement To Pay Tuition Charges

 Financial Aid will continue to do last-date-of-attendance forms and will calculate refunds and repayments according to the guidelines in the Financial Aid Handbook.

-* ALL 3000 AND 4000 LEVEL COURSES (up to 10 credits) will be charged Differential Tuition of $37 per credit for Residents and $132 per credit for Nonresidents which is a 20% increase over the lower division courses.
+* ALL 3000 AND 4000 LEVEL COURSES (up to 10 credits) will be charged Differential Tuition of $38 per credit for Residents, $57 per credit for WUE,$135 per credit for Nonresidents.

 ** To qualify for the WUE Tuition Rate, the student must be a resident of a qualifying state and have a scholarship index score of at least 115.
 (See www.snow.edu/offices/scholarships/nonresident.html.)
 Qualifying states are AK, AZ, CA, CO, HI, ID, MT, ND, NM, NV, OR, SD, WA, or WY.
 To continue on the WUE tuition rate, a student must maintain a 3.0 cumulative GPA.
 Time spent on the WUE tuition rate cannot be used to meet the requirements for Utah residency.